 The next step is to roast the coffee beans according to coffee roast levels to your liking.
 A lot of the flavor body depends on the roasting.
 Roasting helps develop flavor and body to the coffee that was naturally there.

 Apparently, the more you roast, the less caffeine you get.
 If you are interested to learn, check out our writing on what is caffeine?

-They roast their beans commercially but you can roast your beans yourself at home, if you have a own best home coffee roaster.
+They roast their beans commercially but you can roast your beans yourself at home if you have your own best home coffee roaster.